craigory1958/RetroShield-6502/docs/README.md

 ---

 [*8-Bit Force*](https://8bitforce.com/) produces carrier boards for various microprocessors.
-The microprocessor of choice mounts on the corresponding RetroShield and the RetroShield plugs into a bank of DIO pins on the Arduino Mega 2560 board.
+The microprocessor of choice mounts on the corresponding RetroShield and the RetroShield plugs into a bank of GPIO pins on the Arduino Mega 2560 board.
 The Arduino emulates all memory, I/O, and control signels needed by the MPU/CPU. [*8-Bit Force*](https://8bitforce.com/) provides emulations of an Apple I, Commodore 64, and KIM 1 and uses a *LCD Display/Keypad Shield* to interact with the emulations.